tobiaslins/jazz/.changeset/thin-grapes-laugh.md

 "cojson": patch
 ---

-Refactor local updates sync to ensure that the synced state is always consistent
+Refactor local updates sync to ensure that the changes are synced respecting the insertion order